How many decisions do you make every single day?

 You really have to practice making big, powerful decisions.
 Most people spend a lot of time on small decisions and ignore the big strategic ones.

-They will spent hours discussing which vacation to take, which restaurant to dine at, which course to take, which Chardonnay to drink or which movie to watch.
+They will spend hours discussing which vacation to take, which restaurant to dine at, which course to take, which Chardonnay to drink or which movie to watch.

 But when you ask them about their finances, they can’t even remember what the status quo is.